RTXteam/RTX-KG2/README.md

     bash -x ~/kg2-code/build-kg2.sh test

 This option is frequently used in testing/development.
+Note, you have to have previously run an `alltest` build, or else a `test` build will not work.

 ### Build Option 2: build KG2 in parallel (about 54 hours) directly on an Ubuntu system: (NOT CURRENTLY WORKING, see Issue 694)